 Community is powerful, and unity in our profession is stronger than division.
 But first, we have to connect with each other, be open to dialogue instead of starting a conflict.
 We have to acknowledge and build upon our shared realities: Our clients, and public health, need ethical, inclusive, and accepting practitioners.

-If you’re interested in becoming a WIND Event sponsor, please contact RDRealTalk@Gmail.com for details and packages!
+If you’re interested in becoming a WIND Event partner, please contact RDRealTalk@Gmail.com for details and packages!